 The Group is exposed to equity price changes arising from equity instruments classified as available-for-sale investments.
-All of these investments are listed on the Stock Exchange of Hong Kong Limited.
+All of these investments are listed on the Stock Exchange.
 Listed investments held in the available-for-sale portfolio have been chosen based on their longer term growth potential and are monitored regularly for performance against expectations.

-It is estimated that an increase or decrease of 15% (2013: 15%) in the prices of the respective equity instruments, with all other variables held constant, would have insignificant effect on the profit or other components of equity of the Group for the years ended 31 March 2014 and 2013.
+It is estimated that an increase or decrease of 15% (2014: 15%) in the prices of the respective equity instruments, with all other variables held constant, would have insignificant effect on the loss or other components of equity of the Group for the years ended 31 March 2015 and 2014.